 That’s not to say you can’t go longer if your interviewer looks interested and engaged.
 As with any interview response, watch the cues you’re getting from your interviewer and adjust accordingly.

 Don’t drag yourself.

-This isn’t the time to explain you were fired from your last job or to confess your difficulties finding the right career path or to acknowledge you might be underqualified.
-Your answer shouldn’t be an aggressive sales pitch (that’s annoying), but you want to stay upbeat and enthusiastic-sounding about both your career and this particular job opening.
+This isn’t the time to be self-deprecating or disclose everything that may make you a weaker candidate, like that you were let go from your last job or have struggled to find a foothold in your field.
+Your answer shouldn’t sound like an aggressive sales pitch (few interviewers want that), but you should sound enthusiastic about your career and this particular opening.

 Keep your focus professional, not personal.

 “Tell me about yourself” can sound like it’s inviting personal details like “I was raised in Tennessee but have been based in Connecticut for the last decade” or “I’m really passionate about bird-watching” … but it’s not!
 Keep your answer focused on your professional life, not your personal one.